 You will have to ensure that there are no gaps and that the door closes tightly since a raccoon can easily slip through cracks.

-Besides, you will need to make sure that the bottom and top of the coop are secure too.
+Besides, you will need to ensure that the coop’s bottom and top are secure too.

 Lock-In Your Birds At Night